 Sylvia McNicoll is the author of over thirty novels.
-Bringing up Beauty, her guide dog story, won the Ontario Library Silver Birch Award, launching her to international success.
-Crush.Candy.Corpse was shortlisted for the Arthur Ellis Young Adult Crime writing award and Revenge on the Fly for the Rocky Mountain Award.
+Bringing up Beauty won the Ontario Library Silver Birch Award, launching her to international success.
+Crush.Candy.Corpse was shortlisted for the Arthur Ellis Young Adult Crime writing award, and Revenge on the Fly for the Rocky Mountain Award.
 Sylvia lives in Burlington, Ontario.

 The Best Mistake Mystery

 Some people count their blessings, but dogwalker Stephen Nobel counts mistakes.

 Dogwalker extraordinaire Stephen Nobel can get a little anxious, but his habit of counting the mistakes he and everyone else makes calms him.
 His need to analyze gets kicked into hyperdrive after two crazy events happen in one day at school: the bomb squad blows up a backpack and someone smashes a car into the building.

 To make things worse, that someone thinks Stephen can identify them.
 Stephen receives a threatening text.
 If he goes to the police, his favourite dogs, Ping and Pong, will get hurt.
 The pressure mounts when his new best friend, Renée, begs for Stephen’s help.
 Her brother has been charged with the crimes and she wants to clear his name.